Select your language

 Methods.
 We examined a polypeptide from Echis multisquamatis venom, purified using a recently developed chromatography protocol, across multiple models.
 This polypeptide was introduced into platelet-rich blood plasma and administered intravenously to rats.
 The effects on platelet aggregation were assessed using aggregometry, focusing on ADP-induced aggregation.

 Results & Discussion.
 Our findings revealed that a concentration of 0.040 mg/ml significantly reduced platelet aggregation in vitro.
 Remarkably, this dosage also proved effective when administered intravenously in laboratory animals, reaffirming its potential as a robust antiplatelet agent.
-In the final phase of our study, the polypeptide demonstrated its ability to inhibit platelet aggregation in blood plasma of pregnant woman with aspirin resistance, presenting a promising avenue for innovative treatment approaches in such cases.
+In the final phase of our study, the polypeptide demonstrated its ability to inhibit platelet aggregation in the blood plasma of pregnant women with aspirin resistance, presenting a promising avenue for innovative treatment approaches in such cases.

 Key words: disintegrin, blood plasma, platelets, thrombosis, blood coagulation, platelet aggregation, animal model.